alpha-yadav/DSA/readme.md

 Remember to replace `15` in the `fizzBuzz(n: 15)` or `fizzBuzzEfficient(n: 15)` call with any other positive integer to test with a different upper limit.

+#  Algorithm Complexity
+Algorithm complexity refers to the amount of resources an algorithm consumes.
+These resources are typically time and space (memory), although others like communication bandwidth or energy consumption might also be considered depending on the context.
+Complexity is usually expressed using Big O notation, which describes the growth rate of the resource usage as the input size increases.

+Here's a breakdown of key aspects:

+**1. Time Complexity:**  This measures how the runtime of an algorithm scales with the input size (n).

+* **Big O Notation (O):**  Describes the upper bound of the algorithm's runtime.
+It focuses on the dominant terms and ignores constant factors.
+Common examples:

+    * **O(1): Constant time:** The runtime remains the same regardless of the input size.
+Example: Accessing an element in an array using its index.
+    * **O(log n): Logarithmic time:** The runtime increases logarithmically with the input size.
+Example: Binary search in a sorted array.
+    * **O(n): Linear time:** The runtime increases linearly with the input size.
+Example: Searching for an element in an unsorted array.
+    * **O(n log n): Linearithmic time:**  A combination of linear and logarithmic growth.
+Example: Merge sort.
+    * **O(n²): Quadratic time:** The runtime increases quadratically with the input size.
+Example: Bubble sort, selection sort, nested loops iterating over the same input.
+    * **O(2ⁿ): Exponential time:** The runtime doubles with each addition to the input size.
+Example: Finding all subsets of a set.
+    * **O(n!): Factorial time:** The runtime grows factorially with the input size.
+Example: Traveling salesman problem using brute force.

+* **Other notations:**

+    * **Ω (Omega):** Describes the lower bound of the algorithm's runtime.
+It represents the best-case scenario.
+    * **Θ (Theta):** Describes the tight bound of the algorithm's runtime.
+It represents both the upper and lower bounds.

+**2. Space Complexity:** This measures how the memory usage of an algorithm scales with the input size.
+It's also expressed using Big O notation.
+Examples:

+* **O(1): Constant space:** The algorithm uses a fixed amount of memory regardless of the input size.
+* **O(n): Linear space:** The memory usage increases linearly with the input size.
+Example: Storing an array of the same size as the input.
+* **O(log n): Logarithmic space:**  The memory usage increases logarithmically with the input size.
+Example: Some recursive algorithms that use a stack.
+* **O(n²): Quadratic space:** The memory usage increases quadratically with the input size.
+Example: Storing a 2D array of size n x n.

+**3. Analyzing Complexity:**

+Analyzing the complexity of an algorithm involves identifying the dominant operations and determining how their frequency changes with the input size.
+This often involves:

+* **Best-case, Average-case, Worst-case:**  The complexity can vary depending on the input data.
+* **Asymptotic Analysis:**  Focuses on the behavior of the algorithm as the input size approaches infinity.

+**4. Importance of Complexity Analysis:**

+Understanding algorithm complexity is crucial for:

+* **Choosing the right algorithm:**  Selecting the most efficient algorithm for a given task.
+* **Predicting performance:**  Estimating how long an algorithm will take to run with a given input size.
+* **Optimizing algorithms:**  Identifying bottlenecks and improving performance.
+* **Scaling applications:**  Ensuring that an algorithm can handle large inputs efficiently.

+**Example:**

+Consider searching for a specific number in an array.

+* **Unsorted array:**  Linear search has a time complexity of O(n) (worst case, average case) because you might have to check every element.
+* **Sorted array:**  Binary search has a time complexity of O(log n) because it repeatedly divides the search interval in half.

+This shows how choosing the right algorithm significantly impacts performance, especially for large datasets.